xealthpurplesec/purplesecmain/README.md

 Authors: [Cody Wishart](https://github.com/cwishart1) [Carsten Rossen](https://github.com/carsten-rossen) [Jansen Lefever](https://github.com/JansenLefever)

 Description: In this mock scenario due to a recent audit, our client's cloud infrastructure is in need of revision.
-The client needs a fully operational cyber threat detection and response to mitigate possible data exfiltration.
-Among other threats, we will be specifically defending against HIPAA-classified data exfiltration as stated earlier.
+The client needs fully operational cyber threat detection and response systems to mitigate possible data exfiltration.
+Among other threats, we will be specifically defending against HIPAA-classified data exfiltration.

 Required Systems:
 - Proper IAM for all team members must be implemented using AWS best practices